ploomber/sql/docs/visualizing-your-sql-queries/plotting-with-seaborn.md

 Seaborn is a library for making statistical graphics in Python.
 It builds on top of matplotlib and integrates closely with pandas data structures.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

-Its plotting functions operate on dataframes and arrays containing whole datasets and internally perform the necessary semantic mapping and statistical aggregation to produce informative plots.
+The plotting functions operate on dataframes and arrays containing whole datasets.
+Internally, they perform the necessary semantic mapping and statistical aggregation to produce informative plots.

 Its dataset-oriented, declarative API lets you focus on what the different elements of your plots mean, rather than on the details of how to draw them.

 For more see: https://seaborn.pydata.org/

-## Install - execute this once.
+## Install and Load Libraries

 ```{important}
 <b>Note:</b> The `--save` and `%sqlcmd` features used require the latest JupySQL version.
 Ensure you run the code below to update JupySQL.